microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 // Functions with optional arguments can be assigned to types missing those arguments, as is done here.
 // When combined with allowing passing more arguments than needed, optional arguments can be passed incorrectly typed and unexpected data.
-// In this case the array ends up [1, 2, 3]: its not even an array of strings like its type requires. const notActuallyStrings: string[] = processItems(["a", "b", "c"], processItem);
+// In this case the array ends up [1, 2, 3]: it's not even an array of strings like its type requires. const notActuallyStrings: string[] = processItems(["a", "b", "c"], processItem);
 alert(notActuallyStrings);
 ```